 You should choose a neighborhood that’s comfortable and safe.
 Some first time renters make a hasty decision and sign a lease without fully checking out the neighborhood.
 Don’t rush the rental process.
 Before committing to an apartment, visit the community during different times of the day, perhaps in the evenings and on the weekends when most of the residents are at home.
 Is the neighborhood quiet?
 Do you feel safe?
 If possible, talk to some of the people in the community and get their opinions of the neighborhood.

 Once you decide on an apartment, schedule a final walk-through with your landlord and conduct an inspection before signing your lease.
 Some landlords keep the water and electricity turned on, thus allowing you to test the faucets, the hot water, the shower, the toilets, and the light fixtures.
 If the electricity is on, make sure the appliances work.
 Open the refrigerator and freezer and check the temperatures.
 Turn on the stove burners and the oven.
 Check the roof for signs of a leak, and inspect the apartment for signs of insects or rodents by checking beneath the sinks for droppings.
 It is not unusual for an apartment to show some signs of wear and tear, such as scratches on floors or countertops.
+The roofing and chimney structure could also be a potential issue later down the road if it’s not inspected carefully.
+Have your landlord contact Chimney Repair Trenton to check and repair any potential issues with chimneys!
 If you see any damage, take pictures and notify the landlord before signing the lease.

 Read Your Lease